patqdasilva/supercomputing-utils/README.md

-# supercomputer-utils
+# supercomputing-utils
-helpful functions and scripts for using Slurm on Supercomputing platforms
+Helpful functions and scripts for using Slurm on Supercomputing platforms